-Pok Pok, $30 for a year if you use this link and enter “thegamereducator” at check out (I do NOT profit from this link or if you sign up).
+Pok Pok, $30 for a year if you download and enter code 50GamerEducator on the payment page (click “redeem”).
+I earn a small commission.
 Pok Pok is one of my favorite tablet games for young children.
 It is a completely open ended, player-driven gaming experience.
 There are no instructions, no words, and everything is at a child’s own pace.
 I love their continual updates and efforts to make the game inclusive.

 Why didn’t I mention Fortnite, or Minecraft, or another “go-to” game?
 Because you likely already know about them 😉

 The above are my recommendations that might stretch you and your family out of their gaming comfort zone and push you to try something new.

 If you don’t want to buy a bunch of individual games, consider a game subscription.
 These are increasingly affordable and are available on multiple consoles.